Why are the Chinese are obsessed with Luxury Brands?

 Chinese consumers are learning a lot about brands before buying, they are more informed than before.
 The information is part of the purchase process of Chinese consumers.
 They are mainly looking for product quality because of counterfeiting in China.

 In 2013, 70% of seized counterfeit products come from China.
 That is why the Chinese buying luxury makes much attention to the quality and authenticity of the product.

-Moreover, Chinese consumers are buying on different channels, with the explosion of e-commerce, luxury brands have the interest to thrive online.
-To better understand the consumers, you need to have an active presence online and ready to communicate with the Chinese consumers.
+Moreover, Chinese consumers are buying on different channels, and with the explosion of e-commerce, luxury brands have an interest to thrive online.
+To better understand the consumers, you need to have an active presence online and be ready to communicate with Chinese consumers.